prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-mining-profitability.md

 ## Is Dash Mining Profitable?

 Yes, yes it is.
-In fact, Dash is one of the smartest currencies to mine in 2017.
+In fact, Dash is one of the most profitable currencies to mine in 2017.

 ![Dash Value 2017](/img/cryptocurrency/dash-value.png)